 Medication Errors Claim Compensation in the UK

-Medication errors are seemingly preventable errors/events in the treatment process that causes harm to or potentially leads to the harm of a patient.
+Medication errors are seemingly preventable errors/events in the treatment process that cause harm to or can potentially harm a patient.
 Though preventable, these errors are known to affect hundreds of millions of patients globally, each year.

 Medication errors can take place either under the care of your General Practitioner or a hospital.
 They generally happen if:

-- Your doctor has failed to alter therapy when condition necessitate he does,
+- Your doctor has failed to alter therapy when required

 - A pharmacy has dispensed the wrong drug or wrong formulation.